Scenic view of Old Town pier architecture and iconic Charles Bridge (Karlův Most) over Vltava River at sunset, Prague, Czech Republic

 Off-season (lower prices)

-Prague, Czech Republic is a Moderate destination perfect for culture and history.
+Prague, Czech Republic is a destination with a temperate climate, perfect for medieval architecture and beer culture.
 The best time to visit is Apr, May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $70/day, while mid-range trips average $162/day.
+Budget travel costs around $77/day, while mid-range trips average $177/day.
 EU citizens need only ID.

 /day